Ishpeck/dndmi/monsters-cr.md

  - MM = Monster Manual
  - OotA = Out of the Abyss
  - PotA = Princes of the Apocalypse
+ - TftYP = Tales from the Yawning Portal
  - VG = Volo's Guide to Monsters

 Books I don't have and so aren't present: